 NOTE: Any kind of comments related to the IE can be made here.
 Also this is the placeholder for referencing the relevant 3GPP specifications, which define the IE.

+Receiving entities may be outside an operator’s secure domain.
+For any IEs or parts of IEs containing security keys as specified in subclause 6.2 of 3GPP TS 33.401 [48] and subclause 6.2.2.1 of TS 33.501 [49] (e.g. KeNB) the value 0 shall be written in the trace file.

 4.2 MSC Server Trace Record Content